 Contemporary Project (english track)

-The program comprises a twelve-month full-time postgraduate course that welcomes students from around the world.
-It is composed of integrated workshops and seminars that combine theoretical research with design.
-Additionally, students are required to complete a Final Master’s Thesis, during which they independently develop a theoretical-critical and propositional dissertation that they carry out independently with the guidance of the program’s supervising professors and/or specialists when necessary.
+The program is a full-time course of advanced studies that welcomes international students and is organized around design studios, seminars, and workshops.
+In addition, students complete a Final Master’s Thesis, developing a theoretical-critical and propositional dissertation independently, with the guidance of the program’s supervising professors.

-By studying the Architectures of Collective Living, the master’s degree program explores the possibility of understanding the architectural project as the design for the materialization of an idea of coexistence space.
-It proposes the complementarity of architectural projects and theoretical speculation as a foundation for conception, reinvention of new forms and replication of existing proposals.
+By studying the MBArch Contemporary Project - Architectures of Collective Living, the master’s degree program explores the possibility of understanding the architectural project as the design for the materialization of an idea of coexistence spaces.
+It proposes the complementarity of architectural projects and theoretical speculation as a foundation for conception, reinvention of new forms, and replication of existing proposals.

-To obtain this specialization, students must demonstrate competencies in theoretical research and architectural design methodologies, as well as possess adequate knowledge of the context and precedents relevant to contemporary architecture.
-The master’s degree program encourages critical thinking and architectural action within its context and is focused on rethinking how we build, how the architecture of collective life materializes and the challenges we face in our coexistence.
+Students are expected to demonstrate competencies in theoretical research and architectural design methodologies.
+The master’s degree program encourages critical thinking and architectural action.
+It is focused on rethinking how we build and how the architecture of collective life takes shape in our coexistence.

 Academic coordination: Marta Domènech